ZoeBKramer/grammable/README.md

 In a separate terminal, change the directory `cd /vagrant/src/grammable`

 Start your server by running `rails server -b 0.0.0.0 -p 3000`

+# Grammable

+### Overview

+An application, built with Ruby on Rails, that focuses primarily on test driven development.
+Users are able to upload a picture with a caption which then can be edited or deleted.

+### Code Structure